azurit/modsecurity-antispam-plugin/README.md

 ## License

-Copyright (c) 2023 OWASP ModSecurity Core Rule Set project.
+Copyright (c) 2023-2024 OWASP Core Rule Set project.
 All rights reserved.

-The OWASP ModSecurity Core Rule Set and its official plugins are distributed under Apache Software License (ASL) version 2.
+The OWASP CRS and its official plugins are distributed under Apache Software License (ASL) version 2.
 Please see the enclosed LICENSE file for full details.